 That is not to say small business owners are ignorant of the benefits of analyzing their business data for strategic planning.
 It’s just the matter of changing perception on the importance of business analytics for small businesses.

-Here are 5 reasons why small business need to prioritize business analytics.
+Here are 5 reasons why small businesses need to prioritize business analytics.

 1. Business analytics shows your current standing.